16 MIN READ

 Together with his battalion, Gaje transferred to the Indian Army in 1947.
 After a distinguished further career, in which he reached the rank of Subedar Major, he was granted the rank of Honorary Captain on retirement.
 In his retirement, he lived in Almora, Uttar Pradesh.
 He died on 28 March 2000.

-After India's independence in 1947, Ganju joined the 11th Gorkha Rifles, a regiment comprising men of the 7th and 10th Gurkha Rifles who had elected to continue their service with the Indian Army.
-Later promoted to Subedar Major, he was made an Honorary Captain in 1968, while still serving, and on his retirement to Sikkim in 1972, he was appointed ADC to the Indian president for life.
+After India's Independence in 1947, Ganju joined the 11th Gorkha Rifles, a regiment comprising men of the 7th and 10th Gurkha Rifles who had elected to continue their service with the Indian army.
+Later promoted to Subedar Major, he was made an honorary captain in 1968, while still serving, and on his retirement to Sikkim in 1972, he was appointed ADC to the Indian president for life.
 He died on 1 July 2000.
-As this letter shows, Ganju was quickly acclaimed as a Sikkimese national hero.
-It is addressed to the British Political Officer in Sikkim, AJ Hopkinson, and is issued by the Chogul, Tashi Namgyal, the 14th ruler of the Namgyal dynasty of Sikkim.

-Sikkim became part of India in 1975, but as this screenshot from “SikkimNOW” shows, Ganju continues to be honoured in Sikkim to this day.
+As explained above, Sikkim became part of India in 1975 but as this screenshot from “SikkimNOW”, dated 2 Nov 2013, shows, Ganju continues to be honoured in Sikkim to this day..

-I first met Bhanbhagta Gurung (centre) when trekking near his village of Phalpu, north of Gorkha, in 1992.
-When we met again in the UK in 1995, I saw immediately that he was a totally different man because of very severe head injuries which he suffered when he had a fall from a roof two years previously.
-The next photos, from 1992, better capture the strong and forceful character of the man which was amply demonstrated in the extraordinary actions for which he was awarded the VC.
+I first met Bhanbhagta Gurung when trekking near his village of Phalpu, north of Gorkha in 1992.
+When we met again in UK in 1995, I saw immediately that he was a totally different man because of very severe head injuries which he suffered when he had a fall from a roof two years previously.
+The next photos from 1992 better capture the strong and forceful character of the man which was amply demonstrated in the extraordinary actions for which he was awarded the VC.

 Sitting beside Bhanbhagta is Captain Gambahadur Budhaja, who was my trekking companion.
 Our guide was a corporal from the local area who was home on leave.
 We camped above Bhanbhagta’s village, though I had no idea of that when we’d arrived in the place.
 After we finished our evening meal, obviously carefully pre-arranged, Bhanbhagta appeared out of the gloom.
 A long night was soon to begin!